TwirlingGoddess/AngularJS-Tutorial/README.md

 # Angularjsbeginner

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8. and uses LESS for styling.

 ## Development server